Interested in performing at Comedy Café Berlin? Read on!

 Indie teams that are interested in performing must fulfill certain criteria according to the show, in addition to agreeing to our Community Code of Conduct:

-Indie Night / General Main Stage Shows
+The Indie Improv Show / General Main Stage Shows

 - The team must receive regular coaching from CCBTS approved coaches.